agnanachandran/agnanachandran.github.io/source/_posts/2016-07-16-using-simulated-annealing-to-solve-logic-puzzles.markdown

     CIG = 4 # Cigar index
 ```

-Each index in the array for a house corresponds to a specific attribute as shown above.
+Each index in the list for a house corresponds to a specific attribute as shown above.

 Now we're ready to define our simulated annealing technique.